 Turmeric comes as a member of the ginger family and this is one of the oldest and the most powerful foods on the planet.
 It has been used since 4000 years ago, especially in India.
 As a matter of fact, they are the biggest manufacturers and users of turmeric.
 Turmeric and gout come in an interesting light.
 This food has been using for treating liver issues, wounds and etc. but now it is being used for helping us, gout sufferers.

-A good thing is the fact that turmeric is tested on people suffering from gout and we have promising results.
 One study has been conducted in China in 2009 and it discovered that turmeric is essential when it comes to decreasing the levels of xanthine oxidase, a chemical which is known to raise the levels of uric acid.
 Furthermore, the same study discovered that turmeric has anti-inflammatory properties, therefore it can help you in a case of a gout attack.
 Yes, this was the first study of this kind, but it looked promising and it actually helped dozens of people and helped us realize that this food is more than just essential for all of us, who suffer from gout.

 There have been 3 more studies of this kind.
 One, included 107 patients who were given turmeric of 2 mg for 6 weeks, while others got ibuprofen.
 What they deduced is that people experienced less pain and better level of comfort in both cases, especially while they were walking or climbing the stairs.
 This means that turmeric has the same level of success as ibuprofen, which is essential for all gout sufferers.
 In addition, the mentioned patients all suffered from osteoarthritis.